meteor/meteor/tools/README.md

 Throughout the code-base, there is an extensive use of `buildmessage`, which is a custom try/catch/finally system with recovery.
 See [`/tools/utils/buildmessage.md`](utils/buildmessage.md) for more details.

+## More information

+For more information about a particular part of Meteor Tool, see subdirectories' README.md files and the top-level intro comments in the bigger files.